evanwill/_drafts/_notes/cmdr.md

 Similar to [Git Bash](https://evanwill.github.io/_drafts/notes/gitbash-windows.html), binaries for standard utilities can be placed the `bin` directory to add functionality.
 Anything in the `bin` will be on the PATH, i.e. you can use it directly on the command line.
-Sometimes the Windows binaries have funny prefixes, so you should rename the `.exe` file to the standard name.
+Sometimes the Windows binaries have funny filenames, so you should rename the `.exe` file to the standard name.

 ## Add Nano editor